|

 Philosophy

-Kris’ Camp’s therapeutic philosophy has evolved from the professional experience of some of the camp’s core therapists in combination with my goals and direction in starting Kris’ Camp.
+Kris’ Camp’s therapeutic philosophy has evolved from the professional experience of some of the core therapists in combination with the founder's goals and direction in starting Kris’ Camp.
 We do not adhere to one particular school of thought related to treatment, but utilize a positive approach based on several empirical findings and theories.
 We look at autism as a movement disorder: the inability to initiate, sustain, inhibit, or transition movements efficiently.
 We believe that when a person’s system is organized through sensory input, then they are able to regulate and modulate their motor output more effectively and thus able to demonstrate more of their true potential.
 We look at behaviors as communication and assess whether or not an individual’s self-initiated seeking of sensory input is an effective means of system organization.
 If not, we assist the individual in identifying a more appropriate accommodation for their daily life.
 Our approach is a positive, competency-based one in which we provide the least amount of assistance possible to promote the child’s independence and rely on their strengths to promote future successes.
 Within this framework, we encourage the parents to lead us in the treatment direction through their written/verbal input.
 Their goals and input then become our focus for treatment during the week.

 Treatment Components